 Withholdings from employment income apply if the employee is paid via a Belgian payroll or is working for a direct branch of a foreign employer in Belgium.
 If wage withholding tax is applicable, or if the employer deducts the remuneration for Belgian corporate tax purposes, the employer has to establish a wage tax reporting card (fiche 281.10).
 This fiche 281.10 must be filed with the tax authorities, generally in the month of February of the year following the year of payment.

-A work permit and a visa must be applied for before the individual enters Belgium.
-The type of work permit required will depend on the purpose of the individual’s entry into Belgium.
+A work permit (in case of an employment in Belgium of maximum 90 days) or a Single Permit (in case of an employment in Belgium for more than 90 days) and a Belgian visa (type C or D depending on the situation) must be applied for before the individual enters Belgium.
+The type of work permit or Single Permit required will depend on the purpose of the individual’s entry into Belgium.

 EEA and Swiss nationals do not require work permits and/or visas.